turgaysozen/go-web/README.md

 - Node (version 18)
 - Redis

-The app requires .env files for backend and client side, but .env files are confidential, so the can not run properly without them.
+The app requires .env files for backend and client side, but .env files are confidential, so the app can not run properly without them.

 ## Future Development
 - Adding 3rd party api calls and web scraping jobs